Regina-Mue/Pokedex/README.md

 I'd also like to thank CareerFoundry, my tutor Ignatius for helping me throughout this project's creation.

-If any of you trainers/users have thoughts on how I can improve the Pokédex, or even this README, don't hesitate to reach out!
-Here's my personal contact page.

 Images of app
 Desktop version of app: